tidymodels/probably/tests/testthat/_snaps/conformal-intervals.md

 # group resampling to conformal CV intervals

-    The data were resampled using Group 2-fold cross-validation.
-This method was developed for V-fold cross-validation.
-Interval coverage is unknown for your resampling method.
+    The data were resampled using Group 2-fold cross-validation. i This method was developed for V-fold cross-validation. i Interval coverage is unknown for your resampling method.